 How can you know if your farm or lawn soil has the correct pH?
 By soil testing.
 Soil testing is a quick and accurate method that measures soil pH or acidity. (pH), availability of plant nutrients like phosphorus, potassium and calcium etc. You can use the soil test results in plant selection, soil preparation, and fertilization.

-You can do soil analysis yourself at home, use a lawn analysis service provider in your region for a simple dry test or contact an agriculture lab like the UC Davis Analytical Laboratory for an expensive but detailed wet analysis.
+You can do soil analysis yourself at home, use a lawn analysis service provider in your region for a simple dry test or contact an agriculture lab such as KARI for detailed wet analysis.
 These will give you results and advice on chemical constituents of soil, plant, water and wastewater, and feed.
+In Kenya, soil testing can cost you between Ksh 1500 ($15) and Ksh 5000 ($50) per sample of your soil.

 To test your soil at home, order a soil testing kit, collect soil samples using a small trowel to make thin slices of soil from random areas of your garden.
 Each sample should be about a cup.
 Leave it to dry at room temperature and then place it in a clean plastic container or a Ziploc bag.
 You should label the sample and give it a date.
 Use your re-usable soil testers you can buy online for quick results.
 You can mail this for further analysis.